Table of Contents

 Depending on the size, type, and location of the lung cancer, cancer specialists will recommend some combination of chemotherapy, radiation therapy, and surgery.

 Cancers can be very serious for people living with HIV.
 If you see a health care provider regularly, cancer can be diagnosed and treated early, or may even be prevented.
 Taking your HIV drugs regularly can help keep your immune system strong and your CD4 cell counts up.
-This also helps decrease your risk of cancers.
+This also helps lower your risk of cancers.